SkillsFundingAgency/das-shared-infrastructure/README.md

 ## DTA Deployment

 The DTA stage deploys and tears down the infrastructure to provide a method for testing the deployment process without interferring with the availablity of the AT environment.
-The APIM resource is soft deleted when the resource group that contains it is deleted, to enforce a hard delete of the APIM resource it is deleted separately using `Remove-AzApiManagement`.
-If for some reason this fails subsequent deployments to DTA may fail and you you will need to make an API call to the Azure Resource Graph as explained [here](https://docs.microsoft.com/en-us/azure/governance/resource-graph/first-query-rest-api#rest-api-and-powershell) to purge the APIM resource as explained [here](https://docs.microsoft.com/en-us/rest/api/apimanagement/2020-06-01-preview/deletedservices/purge).